-if and only if a reduced expression of $v^{-1}$ contains a subexpression whose product yields $w^{-1}$.
-This occurs precisely when $w^{-1} \le v^{-1}$ by the definition of the Bruhat order.
-This is equivalent to $w \le v$.
-Hence, we conclude
+if and only if a reduced expression of $v^{-1}$ contains a subexpression whose product equals $w^{-1}$.
+This occurs precisely when $w^{-1} \le v^{-1}$ in the Bruhat order, which is equivalent to $w \le v$.
+Hence, we conclude that